Holy Cow - Bovine Idioms

 It’s more than 10,000 years since cattle were domesticated so it’s not surprising that they crop up in plenty of proverbs, sayings, and adages.

 Meaning: To deal with a problem head on.

 Some say this phrase comes out of the American rodeo practice of steer wrestling.
-It’s one thing to tackle a steer weighing around 500 pounds and a fully grown bull tipping the scales at up to 2,000 pounds.
+It’s one thing to tackle a steer weighing around 500 pounds but quite another to deal with a fully grown bull tipping the scales at up to 2,000 pounds.